★ BEST INVESTING TOOLS COMPARISON ★

 | Try it | Visit PCAOB AuditorSearch | Visit SEC.gov (EDGAR) |

-- Search official PCAOB Form AP data to identify the audit firm and engagement partner associated with a U.S. public-company audit report.
+- Search tools across official PCAOB Form AP data to identify the audit firm and engagement partner associated with a U.S. public-company audit report.

-- Look up issuers by company name, CIK, or ticker in the web interface when you need to connect an audited company to its reporting auditor.
+- Lookup tools for issuers by company name, CIK, or ticker in the web interface when you need to connect an audited company to its reporting auditor.

-- Search audit firms by name, PCAOB ID, or country to see the public-company audits connected to a registered firm.
+- Search tools across audit firms by name, PCAOB ID, or country to see the public-company audits connected to a registered firm.

-- Use engagement-partner search to review the public-company audit reports tied to a named partner where Form AP records are available.
+- Engagement-partner search to review the public-company audit reports tied to a named partner where Form AP records are available.

-- Apply filing-date filters in advanced search to narrow audit records to a specific reporting window or event timeline.
+- Support for applying filing-date filters in advanced search to narrow audit records to a specific reporting window or event timeline.

 What SEC.gov (EDGAR) does best